mpalaka/quick-reduct/README.md

 -Parallel Quick Reduct using Multiprocessing library in Python

--Parallel Quick Reduct using BSP paradigm and MulticoreBSP library in C++
+-(An incomplete) Parallel Quick Reduct using BSP paradigm and MulticoreBSP library in C++